 Your surgeon will discuss the possible risks and complications of your hand surgery with you prior to your procedure.
 If you notice any sudden swelling accompanied by sharp pain, notify our office immediately.

-Reconstructive hand surgery can restore the function and appearance of the hands or fingers after disease or trauma.
-If you have questions or would like more information, please contact us online or call our Plymouth office at 651-290-7600 to schedule your hand reconstruction consultation and learn more about how to regain the comfort and motions you deserve.
+Reconstructive hand surgery can restore the function and appearance of the hands or fingers after disease or trauma.* If you have questions or would like more information, please contact us online or call our Plymouth office at 651-290-7600 to request your hand reconstruction consultation and learn more about how to regain the comfort and motions you deserve.